GalSim-developers/GalSim/INSTALL.md

     pip install galsim

-or by cloning the repo and doing
+which will install the latest official release of GalSim.

+Note that you may need to use sudo with the above command if you are installing into system directories.
+If you do not have write privileges for the directory it is trying to install into, you can use the --user flag to install into a local directory instead.
+(Normally something like $HOME/Library/Python/2.7 or $HOME/.local, depending on your system.)

+If you would rather install from source (e.g. to work on a development branch), you can do

     python setup.py install

-Note that you may need to use sudo with the above commands if they are installing into system directories.
-If you do not have write privileges for the directory that the above commands would install into, you can use the --user flag to install into a local directory.
-(Normally something like
-$HOME/Library/Python/2.7 or $HOME/.local, depending on your system and which brand of Python you are using.)
+(again possibly with either sudo or --user).
+This sometimes does not properly install all of the dependencies properly, so you might need to first run

+    pip install -r requirements.txt

-Either of these installation methods will automatically install most of the required dependencies for you if you do not have them already installed on your machine.
+Either of these installation methods should handle most of the required dependencies for you if you do not have them already installed on your machine.
 There is one exception, however.
 FFTW is not directly pip installable, so if the above installation fails, you may need to install it separately.
-See the sections 2 below for more details about how to do this.
+See sections 2 below for more details about how to do this.

-The other dependencies should all be installed automatically, but they are listed here for completeness along with versions that are known to work.
+The other dependencies should all be installed by pip, but we list them here for completeness along with versions that are known to work.
 In most cases, other recent versions will also work:

 - Eigen (3.2.8)  (via eigency 1.77)
 - NumPy (1.14.0)